 The basic principle behind automation is “why do with human labour what you can do with fixed capital?”
 You don’t need to pay a machine by the hour, they don’t need holidays or sick days, and they can often work around the clock.
 So if a machine is capable of completing a task, it often makes good economic sense to have it do so.

 But just because a process can technically be automated, that doesn’t necessarily mean it will, or even should be.
 Tesla, the electric car manufacturer, discovered this fact first-hand with the production of their low-cost electric vehicle, the Model 3.
 The factory was designed from the ground up to be as automated as possible, but it ended up slowing production from the 5000 cars per week forecast to only 2000 per week.
 The factory has since scaled back automation, which has resulted in increased production.
+Creating and building these types of cars means that a lot of work need to go into making sure the software is compatible, any slip up could cause a recall of the product.
+Parasoft can help provide a compliance software test on automobiles that need their unit testing, static analysis, structural code coverage, etc. completed.

 Yes, excessive automation at Tesla was a mistake.
 To be precise, my mistake.
 Humans are underrated.